SafeDryver Blog Detail

 No texting while operating a motor vehicle.

-Teaching teens the basics of safe driving is important, including ensuring they don’t text while behind the wheel.
-Using your cell phone while driving can be tempting, but doing so puts you at risk for distractions that can lead to an accident.
-Don’t let your teenager get fooled into thinking it's okay to text while driving because they have their hands on the wheel:
+Don’t let your teenager get fooled into thinking it’s okay to text while driving because they have their hands on the wheel:

-• No texting while operating a motor vehicle
+1. No texting while operating a motor vehicle

-• No eating or drinking while operating a motor vehicle
+2. No eating or drinking while operating a motor vehicle

-• No applying makeup while operating a motor vehicle
+3. No applying makeup while operating a motor vehicle

-• No reading a book during school hours when you could be listening in class
+4. No reading a book during school hours when you could be listening in class

-• Hire an hourly driver for more assistance and training.
+5. Hire an hourly driver for more assistance and training.

-• No using a cell phone during school hours when you could be paying attention in class.
+6. No using a cell phone during school hours when you could be paying attention in class.

-More practice driving.
+More practice driving

 Slow down.

 This is the most important rule of all.
 The faster you drive, the more dangerous it is.
 Period.
-We have speed limits, and police officers who enforce them should tell you everything right there.
+We have speed limits, and police officers who enforce them should tell you everything.
 Why do we need to explain this?
-Because teenagers are conditioned to think that "I can go fast" or "I don't have a license yet, so I can do whatever I want."
-Those beliefs are false—and they're dangerous!
+Because teenagers are conditioned to think, “I can go fast” or “I don’t have a license yet, so I can do whatever I want.”
+Those beliefs are false—and they’re dangerous!
+Speed kills.
+Speed is a factor in most accidents and fatalities (and serious injuries) on America’s roads today.

-No passengers unless they're over 21, and no passengers more than two at a time.
+Over 21 & more than two at a time.

-Remember: you are the safe driver, and this is your responsibility.
+There can only be two people in the car simultaneously, with no exceptions.
+Remember that you are the safe driver, and this is your responsibility.
 You need to be able to act without distraction, so no passengers unless they are over 21 years old.
-In addition, there can only be two people in the car at a time—no exceptions.
+Here’s why these rules are essential:

 Drive between 7 am and 5 pm only.